Levitate Lifting Equipment

 Innovative Lifting Equipment, designed and manufactured locally to meet Australian Standards and "Levitate" your productivity.

-All crane structures are designed for 25 years of service and Mechanical components are designed for 10 years of service.
-These design service periods are highly depended on the rate of usage of the and the loads that are being lifted regularly.
+All crane structures are generally designed for 25 years of service life, and mechanical components for 10 years — but these design periods depend heavily on how often the crane is used and the loads it regularly lifts.

 When is a Major Inspection Required?